-- I have to say, I love the band on the Four Kicks, which looks like an old school logo and the gold and red really pop out.
-I also appreciate the fact that the bands (on all samples) were VERY easy to remove, a pet peeve of mine.
+- I have to say, I love the band on the Four Kicks–which looks like an old school logo–as the gold and red really pop out.
+I also appreciate the fact that the bands (on all samples) were very easy to remove, a pet peeve of mine.

-- While not a palette killer, this is a fairly strong smoke, especially in the Corona Gorda vitola.
+- While not a palate killer, this is a fairly strong smoke, especially in the Corona Gorda vitola.
 I would say it ended up a strong medium.

-- The Final Smoking Time (for the Corona Gorda) was 1 Hour and 25 Minutes.
+- The final smoking time (for the Corona Gorda) was one hour and 25 minutes.

 I was very excited to when I heard that Four Kicks was going to be produced by Ernesto Perez-Carrillo Jr., as everything they touch seems to turn to gold.
 However, this being Carrillo's first venture into producing a separate brand, I was (just a bit) concerned about how it would taste.
 Would it be just another E.P.
 Carrillo blend with a different name, or something different altogether?
 Well, I am happy to report that it is a little of both.
 It seems I could taste some similarities to the E.P.
 Carrillo profile (I would compare it to the Short Run if pressed), but the Four Kicks stands on its own.
 A wonderful blend of strong and sweet, with a great kick (yeah, yeah, no pun intended) that really sets the whole cigar off.
 This would be a wonderful every day cigar: strong enough for you to take notice, complex enough to keep you interested, great construction that really is a joy to smoke and with a price that is quite affordable, especially in the smaller vitolas.